Tips For Getting Started

 The further ahead students prepare to go abroad, the longer they have to make and save money for their international experience.
-Students should review the Financing Study Abroad page for creative ideas to save money, as well as exploring scholarships.
+Students should review the Financing Study Abroad page for creative ideas for saving money, as well as explore our scholarships page.

 Seek internationally themed Drexel student organizations

 There are many culturally themed students organization on campus.
 Involvement can help students learn about other cultures and support the international community at Drexel.

 Students should factor study abroad into their housing decisions.
 Apartments will need to be subletted during study abroad periods, which can affect if and when students sign a lease.
 Students who sign up for Drexel Housing must complete a Housing Release Form for their term abroad.